Red Curry Was Wonderful

 Royal Angkor has been around for nearly 20 years, serving Thai and Cambodian cuisine.
 Their restaurant interior is clean, cozy, and pleasant.
 The Southeast Asian artwork on the walls is quite lovely, too.
 You will also love the natural light coming in from the large front window.

 A few of my friends visited this restaurant in late February.
-My friend had the Red Curry Bamboo, and I had the Thai Vermicelli.
-For me, the spring rolls and the grilled pork in the Thai Vermicelli felt flat.
+I had the Thai vermicelli, and my friend had a red curry dish called Red Curry Bamboo.
+For me, the spring rolls and the grilled pork in the Thai vermicelli felt flat.
 It tasted all right, but it was not the best I've ever had.
-Their Red Curry Bamboo was a different story.
+The red curry was a different story.
 It had lots of flavour.
 It was rich, warm, and the coconut milk was a real stand-out.

 A Bit of History